lukasbelka/lbdev/src/content/blog/annotating-a-bar-plot-in-seaborn.md

 <img src="/seaborn-bar-plot-without-annotation.png" alt="seaborn-bar-plot-without-annotation">

-Only one line of code is missing in the code block above to show the annotation above each bar.
+Only the following line of code is missing in the code block above to show the annotation above each bar.

 ```py
 ax.bar_label(ax.containers[0], fontsize=10)